The 10 Worst Neighborhoods In Long Beach For 2022

 It seems as if there's a neighborhood for everyone in Long Beach.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Long Beach.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in California thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Long Beach.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Long Beach neighborhoods are the worst, and which are the best?
+So the question arises, which Long Beach neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Long Beach hoods need a little tender loving care - the sore thumbs of the Long Beach area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Park Estates ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Long Beach hoods need a little tender loving care – the sore thumbs of the Long Beach area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Alamitos Heights ranks way above the rest.

-We examined 27 of Long Beach's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Long Beach's reputation.
+We examined 27 of Long Beach’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Long Beach’s reputation.

-So what's the worst neighborhood to live in Long Beach for 2022?
-According to the most recent census data, Wilmington looks to be the worst neighborhood in Long Beach.
+So what’s the worst neighborhood to live in Long Beach for 2024?
+According to the most recent census data, North West Long Beach looks to be the worst neighborhood in Long Beach.

 Read on to see how we determined the places around Long Beach that need a pick-me-up.
 And remember, don't blame the messenger.